 Sickle cell anemia causes many different symptoms.
 Most people have symptoms from childhood.
 Sickle cell crisis consists of episodes of severe pain, stroke, anemia (low blood percentage) and swelling of the hands and feet that may resemble rheumatic disease.

 Pain in «vaso-occlusive» crisis is due to the sickle cell-shaped red blood cells not passing through narrow blood vessels.
 Thus arises blood clots / thrombosis and damage to bone tissue (osteonecrosis).
 Other serious complications are «aplastic crisis»(Low number of blood cells) and«hemolytic crisis»(Dissolution of red blood cells) where the sickle cell blood cells are destroyed.
 Such sickle cell crises can be triggered by infections, blood transfusions, surgeries and pregnancies in people with sickle cell anemia.

 - Antifosfolipid syndrome (blood clots)

 - Autoinflammatory Diseases (Periodic Fever Syndromes) (intermittent high fever)

 - Tropical diseases

-It is important to prevent triggering causes of sickle cell crisis.
-Vaccines, antibiotics for bacterial infection, ample fluid intake and strong painkillers may be appropriate.
-Bone marrow transplant or gene therapy in some cases.
+It is important in preventing the triggering causes of sickle cell crisis.
+Vaccines, antibiotics for bacterial infection, copious fluid intake and strong painkillers may be appropriate.
+Bone marrow transplantation or gene therapy in some cases.

 The disease (homozygous form) is severe.
-About half die before age 50
+About half die before the age of 50.